MY DARLING LOVE

 Do say Yesssss to me, my Sweet Darling Love!

-In 1820, Willoughby is dressed in a very elegant wine and black, gold embroidered dress uniform full of decorations and even the Garter, the highest decoration
+In 1820, Willoughby is dressed in a very elegant wine red with black, gold embroidered dress uniform full of decorations and even the Garter, the highest decoration

 there is of Chivalry.
 Knighted several times and more... down on one knee and quite a performance in front of everyone, Willoughby proposes marriage to a pale She who is ready to faint right in front of an elegant crowd in